Angry Babies in Love: Plot

 Jeevan Paul is a still photographer who runs a studio in a village in Idukki.
 By accident, he meets Sarah Thomas, a girl from a good family, and they fall in love.
-The plot starts when Sarah is at church, about to marry a man who was chosen from her parents but Jeevan who was one of photographers steps up and claims that Sarah loves him and this marriage shouldn't happen.
-Sarah's family oppose her relationship with Jeevan, so they elope and move away, settling in Mumbai.
+The plot starts when Sarah is at church, about to marry a man who was chosen by her parents.
+Jeevan, who is one of the photographers, steps up and claims that Sarah loves him and this marriage shouldn't happen.
+Sarah's family oppose her relationship with Jeevan.
+So they elope and move away, settling in Mumbai.
 A year later they appear in court seeking a divorce.
 The court orders them to stay together for another six months.